chrispandrews/reference-dock/README.md

 OpenXC Dock
 ===========

+This repository is a part of the [OpenXC][] project.

+This repository contains the documentation and open source design files for an example OpenXC accessory dock, originally created by Ford.

 The OpenXC Dock is a hub for connecting multiple USB accessories to an Android tablet or phone.
 Since each accessory uses USB to communicate with the host, the Dock is essentially a USB hub.
 The Dock receives power from the vehicle, and